The Collective (2008 film)

 The Collective is a 2008 American independent horror film written, directed, and produced by Judson Pearce Morgan and Kelly Overton.
 The film was released to film festivals in 2008 and slated for theatrical release in 2009.

-Plot
+Premise

-Tyler Clarke (Kelly Overton) receives a cryptic voice-mail from her sister Jessica (Wynn Everett) pleading for help but giving no explanation of the trouble she is in.
+Tyler Clarke receives a cryptic voice-mail from her sister Jessica pleading for help but giving no explanation of the trouble she is in.
 Tyler makes several attempts to call her sister but to no avail.
 In a moment of desperation, she takes the red-eye to New York to find Jessica.
 Upon her arrival in the city, she realises that her sister is nowhere to be found and has seemingly disappeared without a trace.
 In order to find out what has happened, Tyler must delve into a world of darkness and lies, which ultimately leads her to the underbelly of a spiritually depraved community living in a deconsecrated cathedral calling themselves "The Collective".
 Tyler is both shocked and horrified to discover that her sister is now one of them.
-She is now forced to ask the ultimate question, is she ready to risk her own life to save her sister's?